 VI.
 Manage All Your Chat Apps With CM.com

 Facebook Messenger provides businesses a cost-effective channel to promote products and services, solve support issues, and even automate answers to common questions to save customer care agents time.

 As messaging between companies and consumers expands, customers will expect to reach you across more channels.
 Juggling multiple chat apps will quickly become inefficient and dampen customer experience.

 Whether you’re a global company that aims to accommodate regional communication preferences or just want to offer consumers multiple touchpoints, CM has a solution to help.

 Use CM.com’s Mobile Service Cloud platform to unify all of your messaging channels into one dashboard or access our Facebook Messenger for Business API.

 Our platform is designed to make the life of your customer care agents easier.

-- Available apps include WhatsApp, Apple Business Chat, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, and RCS.
+- Available apps include WhatsApp, Apple Messages for Business, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, and RCS.

 - A one-stop-shop for your messaging channels, bots, and intuitive customer support software — all from one inbox